-- \National Origin means a person's country of birth or ancestor's country of birth. - "Parent" means parent, guardian or person in parental relation to a student. - "Plagiarism" is the use or close imitation of the language and ideas of another author and representation of them as one's own original work.
-This includes copying from electronic sources (from the Internet), even with minor alterations. - \Race means a group of persons related by a common descent or heredity.
-For purposes of enumeration the U.S. Census Bureau uses terms such as: "White/Caucasian", "Black/African American/African-descent, "Asian", "Multiracial", "Hispanics/Latinos" etc. to describe and classify the inhabitants of the United States. - \Religion means specific fundamental beliefs and practices generally agreed to by large numbers of the group or a body of persons adhering to a particular set of beliefs and practices. - \Religious Practice means a term including practices and observances such as attending worship services, wearing religious garb or symbols, praying at prescribed times, displaying religious objects, adhering to certain dietary rules, refraining from certain activities, proselytizing, etc.
+National Origin means a person's country of birth or ancestor's country of birth.

+Parent means parent, guardian or person in parental relation to a student.

+Plagiarism is the use or close imitation of the language and ideas of another author and representation of them as one's own original work.
+This includes copying from electronic sources (from the Internet), even with minor alterations.

+Race means a group of persons related by a common descent or heredity.
+For purposes of enumeration the U.S. Census Bureau uses terms such as: "White/Caucasian", "Black/African American/African-descent, "Asian", "Multiracial", "Hispanics/Latinos" etc. to describe and classify the inhabitants of the United States.

+Religion means specific fundamental beliefs and practices generally agreed to by large numbers of the group or a body of persons adhering to a particular set of beliefs and practices.

+Religious Practice means a term including practices and observances such as attending worship services, wearing religious or symbols, praying at prescribed times, displaying religious objects, adhering to certain dietary rules, refraining from certain activities, proselytizing, etc.

+Restorative Practices are approaches to dealing with violations of the Code of Conduct which enable those who have been harmed to convey the impact of the harm to those responsible, and for those responsible to hold them accountable by acknowledging this impact and taking steps to repair the relationship or correct the situation.